caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 The visualization will have two plots.
 The top plot is an alpha rarefaction plot, and is primarily used to determine if the richness of the samples has been fully observed or sequenced.
 If the lines in the plot appear to "level out" (i.e., approach a slope of zero) at some sampling depth along the x-axis, that suggests that collecting additional sequences beyond that sampling depth would not be likely to result in the observation of additional features.
-If the lines in a plot don't level out, this may be because the richness of the samples hasn't been fully observed yet (because too few sequences were collected), or it could be an indicator that a lot of sequencing error remains in the data (which is being mistaken for novel diversity).
+If the lines in the plot don't level out, this may be because the richness of the samples hasn't been fully observed yet (because too few sequences were collected), or it could be an indicator that a lot of sequencing error remains in the data (which is being mistaken for novel diversity).

 The bottom plot in this visualization is important when grouping samples by metadata.
 It illustrates the number of samples that remain in each group when the feature table is rarefied to each sampling depth.